 - 4.1.
 Firearms licence(s) if appropriate. - 4.2.
 Hunting and fishing licence(s), if appropriate - 4.3.
 A copy of the local regulations and reporting requirements for the areas of the voyage (if this is an electronic format, a copy of the data and an alternative means of reading it should be carried). - 4.4.
 Insurance and, for some areas, specific Search and Rescue Insurance. - 4.5.
+Medical and medical evacuation insurance in place for all persons on board - 4.6.
 Permits for access to special areas.
 Eg: Greenlandic expedition permits, US and Canadian national parks, Russian waters.
 Note that Permits often specify Search and Rescue Insurance.